Bridge over Headington Hill

 The footbridge running across Headington Hill joining the two parts of the Morrell estate dates from 1877.
 It was much admired in its day: it was the subject of about ten different postcards like this one at the beginning of the twentieth century.
 It is actually in St Clement’s parish rather than Headington.

 Its architect was William Wilkinson, who also designed the Randolph Hotel and much of north Oxford in the High Gothic style.
-In Headington he also designed the Workhouse, and the Wingfield Convalescent Home, both now demolished.
+In Headington he also designed Headington Workhouse, and the Wingfield Convalescent Home, both now demolished.
+The bridge was built by George Castle of Oxford.

 Today the bridge is used by Oxford Brookes students as a short-cut between the Headington Hill Hall and main Gipsy Lane campuses.